Lake Atitlán for Student Groups: Complete Educational Travel & Service Learning Guide

 Ready to Move Forward?

-Lake Atitlán offers a rare combination for educational travel: authentic cultural immersion, hands-on environmental work with sophisticated local NGOs, manageable safety protocols when working with the right operators, and costs that make international travel accessible to more students.
+Lake Atitlán offers authentic cultural immersion, hands-on environmental work with sophisticated local NGOs, manageable safety protocols with the right operators, and costs that make international travel accessible to more students.

-Service learning at Lake Atitlán, done correctly, positions students as learners working alongside talented local leaders tackling real environmental challenges.
+Service learning at Lake Atitlán positions students as learners working alongside talented local leaders tackling real environmental challenges.
 Students return with humility, appreciation for local expertise, and frameworks for understanding global issues throughout their education.

 Schedule a Free Consultation